PowerDNS/lightningstream/docs/schema-native.md

 ## Native header

-The native LightningStream header (LS header) MUST be added to every value in the LMDB.
+The native Lightning Stream header (LS header) MUST be added to every value in the LMDB.
 The basic header is 24 bytes long, with the possibility to extend this with additional 8-byte blocks in the future.

 The header consists of the following fields: